mboyan/msc-thesis/README.md

 # Master Thesis
 Includes materials for Master's Thesis Project

+## Questions for Maryam 04.10.2024
+- Which of the oCelloscope measurements were saved in .csv data?
+- Approx. volume of data per experiment?
+Does it fit on a normal computer?
+- Are the discarded overlapping objects not present in any of the .csv's?
+- Is the data after the 15th hour still present in the .csv's?

 ## Notes of meeting with Jaap 02.10.2024
 - Better to focus on species that has been most extensively sequenced / researched, rather than based on its relevance.
 - Handling data can take a lot of time (bottleneck) - be very careful with re-visiting microscopic imagery, can be a topic on its own;